Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 The Difference Between Tuberculosis in Fish and Humans

 You have a great collection of fish.
-This healthy shoal always enjoyed a clean tank and good food.
-Suddenly, fish sicken and a paper cut on one finger develops an agonizing infection.
+This healthy shoal has always enjoyed a clean tank and good food.
+Suddenly, the fish sicken, and a paper cut on one of your fingers develops an agonizing infection.
 Out of the blue, your aquarium has tuberculosis.
 How did that happen?
 Unfortunately, fish TB can sneak past the unwary owner.
 Here's how:

 - Adding new, infected fish (symptoms can be delayed and make a fish appear healthy)